 22.1.
 Each car will carry the race number allocated by the Promoter.
 Race numbers must be an integer between 1 and 999.
 Competition numbers will be unique during the Series and may not be reused by another Competitor.
-The number 1 will be reserved in priority for the leading Am driver in Pro-Am from the previous Series (or where applicable, won Overall from the previous Series), if they do not want it, it will not be allocated.
+The number 1 will be reserved in priority for the leading Am driver in Silver-Am class (previously known as Pro-Am) from the previous year if they do not want it, it will not be allocated.